A time of change forces us to take decisions based on little information and without knowing how things are going to turn out.

 “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

-Learning from our past, especially from times when things didn’t turn out in the ways we wanted or expected, enables us to take another step towards becoming antifragile.
+Learning from our past, and especially learning from times when things didn’t turn out in the ways we wanted or expected, enables us to take another step towards becoming antifragile.

-Over the next six months, do you expect it will become more useful or less useful to be able to take decisions based on little information or without knowing how things are going to turn out?
-What steps are you taking to prepare for that?
+Over the next six months, is it going to become more useful or less useful for you to be able to take decisions based on little information or without knowing how things are going to turn out?
+What are you doing to prepare for that?

 You can sign up to daily posts here.